xyz2b/rabbitmq_exporter/README.md

 SKIP_QUEUES | ^$ |regex, matching queue names are not exported (useful for short-lived rpc queues).
 First performed INCLUDE, after SKIP
 RABBIT_CAPABILITIES | | comma-separated list of extended scraping capabilities supported by the target RabbitMQ server RABBIT_EXPORTERS | exchange,node,overview,queue | List of enabled modules.
-Just "connections" is not enabled by default
+Just "connections" is not enabled by default RABBIT_TIMEOUT | 30 | timeout in seconds for retrieving data from management plugin.

 Example and recommended settings: